oracle/graalpython/docs/user/FAQ.md

 ---
 # Frequently Asked Questions

-### Does module/package XYZ work on GraalVM's Python runtime?
+### Does module/package XYZ work on GraalPy?

 It depends, but is currently unlikely.
-The first goal with GraalVM's Python runtime was to show that NumPy and related packages can run using the managed GraalVM LLVM runtime.
+The first goal with GraalPy was to show that NumPy and related packages can run using the managed GraalVM LLVM runtime.
 The GraalVM team continues to improve the number of passing CPython unittests, and to track the compatibility with popular PyPI packages.

-### Can the GraalVM Python runtime replace my Jython use case?
+### Can GraalPy replace my Jython use case?

 It can, but there are some caveats, like Python code subclassing Java classes or use through the `javax.script.ScriptEngine` not being supported.
 See the [Jython Migration](Jython.md) guide for details.

-### Do I need to compile and run native modules as LLVM bitcode to use on GraalVM's Python runtime?
+### Do I need to compile and run native modules as LLVM bitcode to use on GraalPy?

 On GraalVM, Python C extension modules run using the GraalVM LLVM runtime.
-To use such modules, you cannot use binary distributions, but instead you must install them from source using the GraalVM Python runtime, which will transparently produce LLVM bitcode during the build process.
+To use such modules, you cannot use binary distributions, but instead you must install them from source using GraalPy, which will transparently produce LLVM bitcode during the build process.
 However, many of the core features of Python (including, e.g., large parts of the `os` API) are implemented in pure Java and many standard library modules and packages work without running any LLVM bitcode.
 So even though the Python runtime depends on the GraalVM LLVM runtime, for many use cases you can disallow native modules entirely.